karthikeyaspace/Task-Manager-cpp/README.md

 A Task manager built using cpp

+Features:
-Queue using double linked list to store tasks\n
+1. Queue using double linked list to store tasks
+2. Stack using single linked list to store deleted tasks
+3. prioritization of tasks
-Stack using single linked list to store deleted tasks\n prioritization of tasks\n storing all the tasks in file when the program is stopped
+4. storing all the tasks in file when the program is stopped